promerma/LAMA-game/README.md

 (4) main.py: Executes the games and compute winning rates.

-(5) Report.pdf: Contains a full explanation of the code and an analysis of the different strategies.
+(5) LAMA-game.pdf: Contains a full explanation of the code and an analysis of the different strategies.

 # Description of the possible strategies